orourkedd/effects-as-data/README.md

 A handler is simply a function that receives a command object and does something with it.

 A few notes on handlers:
-  1. Effects-as-data will handle errors from handlers so they should throw errors when things go wrong.
+  1. Effects-as-data will handle errors from handlers so they should throw or reject when things go wrong.
   1. Handlers can return a promise, return a normal value (string, number, object, etc), return nothing, or throw an error.
   1. Handlers can call another effects-as-data function (see below).